tomasokal/notesandsuch/ds_notes.md

   * LASSO preferred when small number of significant predictors (features) and others close to zero.
   * RIDGE preferred when large number of significant predictors (features) of similar importance.

+### Poisson Regression

+#### Assumptions

+  * Poisson Response: Outcome (target) is a count per unit or space
+  * Indepenence: Observations are indepenent
+  * Mean = Variance: The mean of a Poisson random variable is equal to its variance
+  * Linearity: The log of mean rate is a linear function of the outcome (target)

+####

 ### Logistic Regression

+  * Can use Chi-Square, Classification, ROC, and model validation for goodness of fit
+  - Classificaiton tables will have sensitivity and specificity
+  - ROC curve will plot sensitivity and specificity
+  - AUC will provide probability that a random selected pair of subject will be correctly classified by test

 #### Assumptions